rob-blackbourn/asyncio-upgradeable-streams/README.md

 ## Issues

 The solution makes use of private variables in the python standard library which may change at the will of the python library maintainer.
+In particular in has to reset the reader in the `StreamReaderProtocol` and the transport in the `StreamWriter`.

 ## Installation